mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 In this article we took a brief look at how we can compose components and directives.
 We also explained what the difference between content children and view children is, as well as, how we can access these two different kinds of children.

 As final step we explained the semantics between the `viewProviders` and `providers` properties of the `@Component` decorator.
-If you have further interest in the topic I recommend you the book I'm working on "[Switching to Angular 2](https://www.packtpub.com/web-development/switching-angular-2)".
+If you have further interest in the topic I recommend you the book I'm working on "[Getting Started with Angular](https://www.packtpub.com/web-development/getting-started-angular-second-edition)".